surniaulula/wpsso/readme.txt

 Tested Up To: 4.6
 Stable Tag: 3.34.2-1

-Fast, light-weight, comprehensive plugin to automatically generate social meta tags + Schema markup for Google Search and social sharing.
+Fast, light-weight, and comprehensive plugin to create complete social meta tags and Schema markup for Google Search and social sharing.

 == Description ==